ironfox-oss/IronFox/README.md

 <details>
 <summary>Issues inherited from Mull that still apply to IronFox - (contents adapted from <a href="https://divestos.org/index.php?page=broken#mull)">the DivestOS website</a>) </summary>

+*   **GrapheneOS** users may encounter a crash with the error `IronFox tried to perform DCL via memory`.
+Unfortunately, Firefox is incompatible with this hardening feature, so it's not just limited to IronFox.
+You can fix this issue by navigating to IronFox's app info, scrolling down to the `Exploit protection` section, and setting `Dynamic code loading via memory` to `Allowed`.
+You can then navigate to `Dynamic code loading via storage`, and set that to `Restricted` - as this hardening feature **is** compatible with Firefox.
 *   uBlock Origin is the only recommended and supported content blocker.
 *   Some fonts, particularly ones used for displaying Korean text, [may not display correctly](https://bugzilla.mozilla.org/show_bug.cgi?id=1881993) due the font restrictions by resist fingerprinting.
 Please do not disable RFP.
 This should be hopefully fixed in future versions such as v126.
 *   Dark Reader is known to be incompatible with IronFox's changes and will cause significant breakage/slowdowns.